Housing and Innovation in Revit (HIR)

 Three separate tables (construction, operation, and labor) for cost estimates must be created using the following guidelines:

-• Cost of Operation: Calculate the total cost of operation per day and per year of the design for reconstruction.
+• Cost of Operation: Calculate the cost of operation per day and per year of the design after reconstruction.
 Tabulate energy usage and associated costs into a neatly organized table, as described in the Power/AC/Heat Calculations section

 CATME